 1849 April 14 – Start of a three-month stay by Louis Phillipe, ex-King of France, and his wife at the [Royal] Victoria Hotel.
 He was in exile after escaping from the 1848 French revolution in a fishing boat.
 Many distinquished people visited Louis at the hotel, and at Fairlight Place, to discuss the prospects of the Orleans dynasty, including the Queen of Belgium, who arrived on June 29, remaining until July 20.

-1849 Aug 24 – Mary Ann Geering was executed at Lewes for poisoning her husband at Guestling, with arsenic.
+1849 Aug 24 – The News of this date reported that Mary Ann Geering was executed at Lewes for poisoning her husband at Guestling, with arsenic.

-1849 Nov 2 – The Wesleyan Methodists opened a chapel for railway labourers east of the Gensing Valley.
-On 14 December Mr W Hoof, the contractor for the Hastings-Ashford line, donated an empty brick kiln in his brickyard near Coghurst Gateway to be used as a chapel and school house.
+1849 Nov 2 – The News of this date reported that the Wesleyan Methodists had opened a chapel for railway labourers east of the Gensing Valley.
+In December Mr W Hoof, the contractor for the Hastings-Ashford line, donated an empty brick kiln in his brickyard near Coghurst Gateway to be used as a chapel and school house.
 The South Eastern Railway half-yearly report had said in mid-September that the Hastings to Ashford line (then building) would be double tracked.
 Work on the Tunbridge Wells to Hastings line was also under way in September.
 On 23 November a 40 yards earthslip in the Hastings tunnel delayed the opening of the Hastings line .